CSC207-UofT/course-project-sports-agents/phase1/progress_report.md

 # Progress Report

 ## Open questions your group is struggling with
 Should teams store player names for every season?
+How should we deal with players that switch teams between seasons?
+Should those players be stored in both teams for that season?
 What other use cases should we consider for the fantasy league aspect of our app?

 ## What has worked well so far with your design